newrelic/kubernetes-logging/README.md

 ### Deploying as Helm chart (Recommended)

 * Clone this repo
-* Deploy the chart using your New Relic license key: `helm install --set licenseKey=(your-license-key) ./helm/newrelic-logging`
+* Deploy the chart using your New Relic license key: `helm install --set licenseKey=(your-license-key),clusterName=(your-cluster-name) ./helm/newrelic-logging`
 * If you are in the EU, make sure that the license key you are using is an EU key.
 You will not need to specify the EU logging endpoint -- it will be inferred from the license key
 * Check the Logging product for your logs